AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 for these adapters.

 Of course, this isn't always easy.
 Sometimes the containers aren't available, especially when integrating with a dedicated cloud service like S3.
 Amazon doesn't open-source S3, so there's no Docker container for it.
-However, S3 provides a good example of alternative approaches:
+However, we have some alternative approaches available in this case:

 1. Instead of Docker, you can create a dev environment in AWS and run your tests against it.
 This may incur costs, but it ensures your code can communicate with the real service.